creme332/Simple-Terminal-AIFlappyBird/README.md

 https://www.youtube.com/watch?v=yASrfF1C3ms

-# Setup #
+# 🚀Setup #
-> ⚠️ Game will work NOT work on online compilers and on Mac OS.
+> ⚠️ Game will work NOT work on online compilers and on Mac OS because of Windows-specific libraries used.

 Compile the `birdgame.cpp` file found in the `birdgame` folder.